Lisbon in 2 Days: everything you need to know

 Santa Justa Elevator and Rua Augusta| ©Rob Oo

-Now that we've explored the center of Lisbon, on the second day it's time to finish the job and visit the Belém neighborhood, home to two of the most important monuments in Lisbon and all of Portugal.
-But first, we'll take a unique elevator to visit an impressive church in ruins.
+We’ve already explored the center of Lisbon, so on the second day it’s time to finish the job and visit the Belém neighborhood, home to two of the most important monuments in Lisbon and all of Portugal.
+But that will come after taking a unique elevator to visit an impressive church in ruins.

 Take the Santa Justa Elevator

-The second day in Lisbon can begin with a visit to the Santa Justa Elevator.
-Located on Rua do Ouro, this unique elevator connects the neighborhoods of Baixa Pombalina and Chiado via an elevator and a 45-meter-high walkway.
-The upper part has a terrace with great views of downtown Lisbon.
+Your second day in Lisbon can begin with a visit to the Santa Justa Elevator.
+Located on Rua do Ouro, this unique elevator connects the Baixa Pombalina and Chiado neighborhoods via an elevator and a walkway 45 meters above ground.
+The top level features a terrace with great views of downtown Lisbon.

-Since queues are common, it is advisable to go first thing in the morning.
-The elevator starts operating at 7:30 a.m. and costs €5.30, including a round trip on the elevator and access to the viewpoint.
+Since lines are common, it’s best to arrive first thing in the morning.
+The elevator opens at 7:30 a.m. and costs €5.30, which includes a round-trip ride on the elevator and access to the observation deck.

 Book a guided tour of Lisbon